Research

 with D. Firoozi

-Does financial aid affect voting?
-Using California's Cal Grant and a GPA cutoff, we estimate causal effects on registration and turnout—with implications for student aid design.
+Using California's Cal Grant and a GPA cutoff, we estimate the causal effects of financial aid on voter registration and turnout.

-Who runs U.S. elections?
-First comprehensive analysis of local election officials—their authority, demographics, and variation across states.
+A comprehensive analysis of local election officials, including their authority, demographics, and institutional variation across states.

 Draft available upon request